-- 2.17 When deciding on the appropriate content of an impact assessment, we will also take into account any sector-specific duties we consider to be relevant.
-Further information on the content of an impact assessment is in Section 4 below. - 2.18 The way in which we present the impact assessment will also vary depending on what we consider to be appropriate in the circumstances.
+- f) where appropriate, consider how the success of the policy might be monitored or evaluated. - 2.18 When deciding on the appropriate content of an impact assessment, we will also take into account any sector-specific duties we consider to be relevant and any statutory obligations which set specific requirements relating to when or how we must conduct impact assessments (see paragraph 3.8 below).
+Further information on the content of an impact assessment is in section 4 below. - 2.19 The way in which we present the impact assessment will also vary depending on what we consider to be appropriate in the circumstances.
 For example: - a) as the issues considered in an impact assessment are fundamental to the policy proposal, a consultation may integrate the impact assessment throughout the document.
-For example, a large consultation with many policy proposals may set out the evidence for each separate policy proposal followed by our assessment of its impact and reasoning for our proposal; - b) in some cases, we may decide to publish the impact assessment, or technical analysis carried out as part of it, as a separate section within a consultation or as an annex; and - c) in other cases, the structure of our analysis is defined by legislation and here the impact assessment would be integrated into that framework.
-In these cases the presentation of an impact assessment may be more limited than or different to the way we present impact assessments in other cases. - 2.19 In any event, our consultation documents will generally contain a section headed "Impact Assessment" (or similar) which will either summarise the results of our impact assessment or identify where in the consultation we have published the results of our impact assessment.
+For example, a large consultation with many policy proposals may set out the evidence for each separate policy proposal followed by our assessment of its impact and reasoning for our proposal; - b) in some cases, we may decide to publish the impact assessment, or technical analysis carried out as part of it, as a separate section within a consultation or as an annex; and - c) in other cases, the structure of our analysis may be defined by legislation in which case the impact assessment would be integrated into that framework.
+12 In these cases the presentation of an impact assessment may be more limited than or different to the way we present impact assessments in other cases. - 2.20 In any event, our consultation documents will generally contain a section headed "Impact Assessment" (or similar) which will either summarise the results of our impact assessment or identify where in the consultation we have published the results of our impact assessment.
 Where our impact assessment has been integrated throughout a document, we may also provide a consolidated overview of the impact we expect a policy to have.
-While this summary would necessarily lack the detail of our full reasoning, it may help stakeholders to navigate a long document and understand where to focus their attention. - 2.20 Where we have not carried out an impact assessment we will explain why in the consultation document.
+While this summary would necessarily lack the detail of our full reasoning, it may help stakeholders to navigate a long document and understand where to focus their attention.

-&lt;sup>6 Examples include but are not limited to (a) any of the sector-specific matters identified in section 3(2) of the Communications Act; (b) our duties in section 3 of the Wireless Telegraphy Act 2006; (c) our duties in section 29 of the Postal Service Act 2011; (d) our duties relating to local radio in section 314 of the Communications Act; (e) our duty relating to numbering in section 63 of the Communications Act; and (f) our duties in Article 45(2) of the BBC Charter.
+11 Examples include but are not limited to (a) any of the sector-specific matters identified in section 3(2) of the Communications Act; (b) our duties in section 3 of the Wireless Telegraphy Act 2006; (c) our duties in section 29 of the Postal Service Act 2011; (d) our duties relating to local radio in section 314 of the Communications Act; (e) our duty relating to numbering in section 63 of the Communications Act; (f) our duty to ensure compliance with security duties in section 105M of the Communications Act; and (g) our duties in Article 45(2) of the BBC Charter.

-&lt;sup>7 We identify examples of where legislation sets out specific requirements for when and how we must conduct impact assessments in paragraph 3.6 below.
+12 We identify examples of where legislation sets out specific requirements for when and how we must conduct impact assessments in paragraph 3.8 below.